christyguajardo/osTicket-post-installation-setup/README.md

 Teams allow you to pull Agents from different Departments and organize them to handle a specific issue or user via a Help Topic or Ticket Filter.
 Having Agents from different Departments assigned to a Team will supersede the parameters of the Agents' Department rules.
 For example, you can create a Help Topic associated with a partcitular product you produce and assign it to a Team of specialist Agents from different Departments.

-to create a Team, go to your Admin Panel - Agents Tab - Click on Teams.
+To create a Team, go to your Admin Panel - Agents Tab - Click on Teams.
 Then click Add New Team on the right

 ![image](https://github.com/christyguajardo/osTicket-post-installation-setup/assets/147533626/07a8f1e6-21fe-47b0-89fb-70fe056ba497)

-We are calling naming the team: Level II Support
+We are naming the team: Level II Support

 ![image](https://github.com/christyguajardo/osTicket-post-installation-setup/assets/147533626/5215ae3c-b550-4d7b-b7ac-fb7da0011cfa)